jedipunkz/miniecs/README.md

 $ miniecs select
 ```

-### Execute Command
+### Execute Sub-Command

-Execute 'exec' sub-command to specify any resources.
+A sub-command to exec command on container by specifying any resources.

 ```shell
 $ miniecs exec \